contanpe/PSCI/Theory Roadmap and Abstract.md

 ## Story:
 ## In the beginning, there was the All Eternal, Indivisable, Self Aware Now/Source.
-(1, Consciousness, O, ∞).
+(1, Consciousness, ψ, ∞).

-## The Now was tired of knowing the same, all the time, since it is infinite.
+## The Now was tired of knowing the same, all the time.
+So it started dreaming infinitely.
-(∞ or 𝜋, corresponding to the circle in 2D)
+(𝜋, corresponding to the circle in 2D, rotating infinitely)

-## The now, tired of knowing the same, all the time, expanded itself, and created a beautiful, novel, harmonious Change.
+## The now, expanded itself, and created a beautiful, novel, harmonious Change.
 (ɸ, corresponding to the sine wave in 2D)

+## With Change, emerged chaos.
+(Δ)

 ## Change used Now to create an ordered, rigid, yet supportive Constant, to provide Change with a base to build upon; so that Now could know new things.
 (e, euler's number)